Swooperz/gloocodetest/README.md

 - Point your browser to the URL of the app root folder and enjoy .

-- To view the app already installed on an existing host. browse [here:](http://www.coloradocomputerguy.com/gluon/)
+- To view the app already installed on an existing host, browse [here - http://www.coloradocomputerguy.com/gluon/](http://www.coloradocomputerguy.com/gluon/)